Quantum Cloning Machines and the Applications: Quantum cloning for continuous variable systems

 Step 3: distribute energy symmetrically onto the $M$ outputs by performing a DFT on $a_0^{'}$ and the $M-1$ vaccum modes produced in step 1:

 It's readily checked that the procedure can meet our three requirements.
 Moreover if we choose $\sigma_{LA}^2=[M/N-1]/2$, the optimality is then confirmed.

 Like the case of $1\rightarrow 2$ cloning, we shall also use a network of beam splitters to construct the required DFT.
-It is shown that any discrete unitary operator can be experimentally realized by a sequence of beam splitters and phase shifters\cite{Reck1994}.
-An explicit construction is given in \cite{PhysRevLett.86.4938}.
+It is shown that any discrete unitary operator can be experimentally realized by a sequence of beam splitters and phase shifters \cite{Reck1994}.
+An explicit construction is given in \cite{PhysRevLett.86.4938} as shown in FIG. \ref{gaussianQCMntompic}.